 \subsection{Sensitivity Analysis}

-The ORF algorithm, like other treatment effect estimation methods, works under the assumption of no unobserved confounding.
-In other words, $W$ includes all the common causes of $Y$ and $T$ and is a sufficient adjustment set.
-This assumption is not testable from observational data \cite{DBLP:conf/nips/VeitchZ20}.
+Like other treatment effect estimation methods, the ORF algorithm works under the assumption of no unobserved confounding.
 However, when unobserved confounders do exist, our treatment effect estimates might have some bias.
 So, one threat to the internal validity of our results is the possibility of the presence of unobserved confounders.
 However, the effects of these unobserved confounders might be mild enough not to change our inference.
-The aim of the sensitivity analysis step is to determine how strong the effects of a confounder need to be, in order for our model to fundamentally change.
+We perform sensitivity analysis to determine how strong the effects of a confounder need to be in order for our model to change fundamentally.
 To achieve this, we used the Austen plots sensitivity analysis method by Veitch and Zaveri \cite{DBLP:conf/nips/VeitchZ20}.
-We chose this approach to sensitivity analysis because it fully separates sensitivity analysis and modeling of the observed data, which allows us to use it with any machine learning method for modeling the data.
-This approach provides an interpretable parametric model of the influence of unobserved confounders, which quantifies the sensitivity of our models to unobserved confounding.
-Moreover, the produced sensitivity plots can help a domain expert determine the existence of a strong enough unobserved confounder based on the sensitivity of the model to the observed ones.
+We chose this approach because it fully separates sensitivity analysis and modelling of the observed data, which allows us to use it with any machine learning method.
+Furthermore, this approach provides an interpretable model of the influence of unobserved confounders, which quantifies the sensitivity of our models to unobserved confounding.